Sulstice/cocktail-shaker/README.md

   <img width="200" height="300" src="images/logoshaker.png">
 </p>

-Cocktail Shaker is a **high-performance drug enumeration and expansion library**.
-Cocktail Shaker leverages the computational power of **RDKit** to create and enumerate large volumes of drug compounds.
+cocktail-shaker is a **high-performance drug enumeration and expansion library**. cocktail-shaker leverages the computational power of **RDKit** to create and enumerate large volumes of drug compounds.
--File parsing of TXT, SDF, and Chemical Smiles.
+-File parsing of TXT, SDF, and Chemical SMILES.
-- File writing in a variety of formats some of which include: cif, sdf, pdb, mol, mol2 and many others.
+- File writing in a variety of formats some of which include: cif, sdf, pdb, mol, mol2, and more.
-- Ability to recognize and expand libraries of compounds some of which include halogens, acyl halides, aldehydes.
+- Ability to recognize and expand libraries of compounds some of which include: halogens, acyl halides, aldehydes.
-- Ability to enumerate in 1D, and 2D structures and produce those compounds.
+- Ability to enumerate in 1D and 2D structures and produce those compounds.

 Announcements
 =============